Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

 Some of these clusters serve as important sanity checks for our results.
-Cluster 2, which contains 10 different types of cheese, is a good indicator that we are appropriately clustering by foods that would ‘go well’ together in the strictest sense.
+Cluster 2, which contains 10 different types of cheese, is a good indicator that we are appropriately clustering by ingredients that would ‘go well’ together in the strictest sense.
 Cluster 6 provides the same information for wine, 7 pulls the brandy, 12 grabs all whisky, and 13 contains the high fat-content meats and oils.